x-fer/algotrade2024/backend/docs/docs.md

 - order side: BUY / SELL
 - resource: resource you want to buy or sell
 - order size: number of resources you are trading
-- order price: price per unit of resource you are selling (not the total price of the order)
+- order price: price per unit of resource you are buying/selling (not the total price of the order)
 - expiration tick: tick in the game when this order expires (see api docs for details)

 ### Matching engine <a name="matching_engine"></a>